 All full-time students must declare their major (or their intent to major in departments which have an approval process for the major) by meeting with the appropriate Department Chair by March 1 of the semester in which they will reach 60 hours of course credits.
 If they should accrue 60 hours at the end of the previous fall semester, they may declare their major at any time during their next semester, but must have declared by March 1 of the spring semester following.
 Students who have not declared their majors by that deadline in the appropriate semester will not be allowed to register for fall courses until after all other students have completed registration for fall courses.
-Students may, of course, declare a major at any time prior to accruing 60 hours.
-At the time students declare their majors, they will be assigned an advisor in their major by the chair of their department.
+For those freshmen who enter in the fall semester of 2014, the declaration of major will occur during the third semester of full-time enrollment.
+At the time students declare their majors, they will be assigned an advisor in their major by the chair of their